aymara/knowledgesrl/doc/extractframeargs.rst

   * SBJ or LGS for subject
   * OBJ or OPRD for objects
   * BNF, DTV or PRD

+We also stop exploring the subtree at each node which contains a verb, because arguments that we might find under this node are much more likely to relate to this verb rather than the verb at the top node of the subtree.

 This results in the extraction of very few PP: there are probably other dependency relations that should be extracted.